blnaxblachbl/itkitchen-react-native-ui-lib/README.md

     }
 ```

-Or like some content conyainer -
+Or like some content container -

 ```javascript
     render() {